antonioribeiro/laravel-installer/README.md

 2013/12/06 13:59 (GMT-3) - Version 2.0.0

-* Completely removed composer packages installation, you can do it by user `composer search` and `composer require`
-* Added option to install Bower
-* Dramatically improved speed on Node.js installation
-* Correctly checking if MCrypt is installed
 * Added Laravel 4.1 to install options
 * Added Laravel 3 to install options
 * Default is now Laravel to 4.1
-* Set permissions to app/storage or storage (for L3)
+* Dramatically improved speed on Node.js installation
+* Correctly checking if MCrypt is installed
 * Removed All meta repositories
 * Removed Twitter Bootstrap installation, can be easily done via Bower
+* Setting permissions (777 and 666) to app/storage or storage (for L3)
+* Completely removed composer packages installation, you can do it by user `composer search` and `composer require`
+* Added option to install Bower

 2013/02/05 00:25 (GMT-3) - Version 1.7.0